LivePersonInc/developer-center/pages/Documents/GettingStarted/APIGuidelines/domain-api.md

 indicator:
 ---
 <br>
 A read-only API that returns the base domain of LivePerson and used in the LivePerson APIs.
+This is a test.

 ### Domain Retrieval Tool